themse/pp-employee-profile/README.md

-# Mark Up Template "John"
+# Employee Profile Template "John"

 Simple personal website where you can introduce yourself, write blog and add your works.
 It consists of 4 pages: